goldenberg-lab/GICell/README.md

-This repository contains the reproducible script needed to replicate the analysis found here.
+This repository contains the scripts needed to reproduce the eosinophil cell counting analysis.
+Code requires the data to be set up in `GICell` `GIOrdinal` appropriately.

-To replicate results, run:

-1. `process_Xy.py` to produce pixel-wise annotations using Gaussian blur.
-Saves output in `~output/di_img_point.pickle` as a dictionary.
-2.
+Run the `0_pipeline.sh` to process the data, train the models, and carry out inference.